xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/dashboards.md

 Each dashboard has space for 12 different widgets.
 Each widget displays a specific data set of your choosing.

-So let's create a widget for the total revenue parameter.

-First, name a widget and choose the widget type - standard or real-time.
+To create a widget name it and choose the widget type - standard or real-time.
 Standard widgets reflect data for the selected time interval while real-time widgets show live data.
 Both standard an real-time widgets are categorized into types:

 * metric / counter
 * timeline